BlankParticle/get-palette/README.md

 ### 💸 Sponsorship

-If you find this plugin useful, please consider [sponsoring me](https://github.com/sponsors/BlankParticle).
+If you find this package useful, please consider [sponsoring me](https://github.com/sponsors/BlankParticle).
 This will help me spend more time on these projects.

+## 📝 Credits

+This Project is a modernized version of [Color Thief](https://github.com/lokesh/color-thief).

+Also it's dependencies like [quantize](https://github.com/lokesh/quantize) and [get-pixels](https://github.com/scijs/get-pixels) has been also ported to modern JS syntax.

 ## 📜 License